Basic Bushcraft Skills

 Water

 The average human can last for 3 days without water, but this is the amount of time until you actually die.
-The first 24 hours is the only time you will get were you can function “normally”, after this a lack of water will affect you in a huge way so its important to know where to find it and how to make it safe to drink.
+The first 24 hours is the only time you will get where you can function “normally”, after this a lack of water will affect you in a huge way so it’s important to know where to find it and how to make it safe to drink.

 How to find water